UduakN/Fifa-2021-Data-Cleaning/README.md

 ![ID](https://user-images.githubusercontent.com/128192166/226182870-a94f1f0e-e695-4e6d-a454-6528b49a9961.PNG)

 # Name Column
-The names were correct except 1 which had special character as name initial, I used replace value function to  change it to the correct initial
+The names were correct except one which had special character as name initial.
+I used replace value function to change it to the correct initial
 ![Name](https://user-images.githubusercontent.com/128192166/226183814-1201e4f8-7b17-43c6-849b-c6b7ca9ff5c9.PNG)

 # PhotoUrl and PlayerUrl Columns